Summary Annual Report for employee benefit plans

 When must employers distribute the Summary Annual Report?

-If you request and receive an extension of time to File 5500, you must distribute the SAR within two months after the extension period ends.
-For calendar year plans, the filing extension deadline for Form 5500 is October 15, meaning the extended deadline to distribute the SAR is December 15.
+If you request and receive an extension of time to file Form 5500, you must distribute the SAR within two months after the extension period ends.
+For example, if you have a calendar year plan, the filing extension deadline for Form 5500 is October 15.
+This means the extended deadline to distribute the SAR is December 15.

 How can employers distribute the Summary Annual Report?

-Even though you only provide the SAR to plan participants for informational purposes, you must prepare it following the proper style, format, and content requirements outlined by the U.S. Department of Labor.
+Although you provide the SAR to plan participants for informational purposes only, you must prepare it using the proper style, format, and content requirements outlined by the U.S. Department of Labor.
 You must also ensure your distribution method results in the actual delivery of the SAR to your applicable employees.

 Plan administrators can distribute the SAR using the following methods: